alswaina/gcam/README.md

 ### DESCRIPTION

-Code to extract queries from Basex to csv files.
+Code to extract queries from a single or multiple Basex files to CSV files.
 The code has the following features:

 1. Choosing query and country(ies)
 2. Aggregate results per region or query